mickmcq/mickmcq.github.io/index.md

 rank: 2
 icon: fa-home
 ---
+These are the courses I teach at the University of Texas at Austin:

+- I320U, Information and Interaction Design
+- INF385T, Rapid Prototyping and Lean UX Methodology
+- I320D, Database Design

-These are the courses I teach:
+These are the courses I taught at Rochester Institute of Technology:

 - HCIN600, Research Methods
 - HCIN610, Foundations of Human-Computer Interaction